 The second bullet in the post tells how someone charged items on our card in Campeche, Mexico.
 There are two kinds of merchants in Mexico and the Caribbean

 - Those who bring the credit card terminal to your restaurant table or car window when you make a purchase.

 The merchants in Cancun, without fail, brought the terminal to us and processed our credit card purchases in front of us, then returned the card.
 However, research for this story brought up a Trip Advisor post about a gas station in Cancun near the Marriott Courtyard, where people were scammed.

 On our second day in Mexico, after a major car mishap (don’t ask) we pulled into a Pemex gas station south of Cancun on the right side of the road.
-There was a five foot by three foot sign at the edge of the parking area that said “Please report it if you don’t like the service.”
+There was a five foot by a three-foot sign at the edge of the parking area that said, “Please report it if you don’t like the service.”
 Phone numbers are at the bottom of the sign.

-This should have been a red flag, instead it was a light pink flag.
+This should have been a red flag, instead, it was a light pink flag.
 The heat was intense and our brains were almost fried from the day’s earlier adventure.
 The young man filled up the car and my husband handed over a credit card.
 The man and his pal spent several, furtive minutes behind the pump, working the credit card terminal before coming back to talk to us.
-More than once a head peeked around the pump to see where we were.
+More than once, I watched a head peek around the pump to see where we were.

 The guy came back, handed the card back and said, “Your credit card isn’t working, did you tell your bank you were going to Mexico?”

 Owen opened his wallet to give him cash and our gas station guy reached in and took four bills.
 It amounted to $40.00.
 Dutifully we Skyped the bank, later that day and told them we were in Mexico and they should let our charges go through.
 All tolled someone made 7 charges on our card before Wells Fargo rightly shut it down.